 Jenny grew up in west Sonoma County and spent most of her childhood outdoors, running around with chickens and sheep and adventuring in a nearby creek.
 She studied environmental science and music at UC Santa Cruz, and after taking an entomology class and spending the last quarter of her undergrad degree in a tropical biology course in Costa Rica, she fell in love with tropical biology and speaking Spanish.
 She spent many years studying tropical insects and biodiversity, obtaining her M.S. and then embarking on a doctoral program.
 Part-way into a PhD program, she realized that she preferred exploring nature and teaching, rather than studying nature in an academic context.
 Jenny recently moved back to California with her husband and young children, after living in Michigan for four years where she had the opportunity to develop a parent-child nature exploration class through Ann Arbor public schools.
 Upon returning to CA, she was so delighted to find Ventura Wild and is super excited to help connect more children and families to nature!
 She is also very passionate about bringing more nature connection and education programs to local Spanish speaking communities.

-I was born and raised in the Southern California.
+Dayana was born and raised in the Southern California.
 In between Angeles National Forest and San Bernardino National Forest.
-The memory that began my love for nature is when my parents took me out to the nearest creeks while my dad fished and my mom collected black berries and cleaned them with a spaghetti strainer in the creek.
-While studying Environmental Science and Resource Management at Cal State Channel Island I have been able to travel with my class to New Orleans and do tree surveys and go to the Santa Rosa Research station to conduct research with my GIS class.
-During the summers I typically take on trail maintenance jobs at national parks and national forest.
-I have done work at Sequoia National park and Siskiyou Mountain range in Oregon.
-This past summer I had the honor to work at the Santa Barbara zoo as an educator and interpreter.
-During my free time I love visiting national parks, camping, backpacking and hiking with my friends and loved ones.
-I would also like to recognize and say that we are able to play and teach the kiddos on Chumash land.
+The memory that began her love for nature is when her parents took her out to the nearest creeks while her dad fished and her mom collected black berries and cleaned them with a spaghetti strainer in the creek.
+While studying Environmental Science and Resource Management at Cal State Channel Island she has been able to travel with her class to New Orleans and do tree surveys and go to the Santa Rosa Research station to conduct research with my GIS class.
+During the summers she typically takes on trail maintenance jobs at national parks and national forest.
+She has done work at Sequoia National park and Siskiyou Mountain range in Oregon.
+This past summer she had the honor to work at the Santa Barbara zoo as an educator and interpreter.
+During her free time she love visiting national parks, camping, backpacking and hiking with her friends and loved ones.
+She would also like to recognize and say that we are able to play and teach the kiddos on Chumash land.

 Jo’s most precious childhood memories are of the long days spent idly observing insects, mixing potions, building forts, and forging creeks in the forests of the Midwest.
 The unstructured immersion into the cycles of the natural world fostered empathy and awareness, and later motivated Jo to study Sustainable Global Development at the University of Dayton and Forced Migration from American University of Cairo.
 Studying resource conflicts, and working with displaced populations in the Middle East presented Jo with the dire human costs of the climate crisis.
 After having her own family, and moving back to the US, Jo chose to contribute to a culture of compassion and conservation by focusing her energy on mentoring the next generation’s leaders.
 For the last six years, she has been working at Montessori and Reggio preschools, while instructing her own children in a nature immersive, homeschool pod.
 When she is not planning project-based curriculum, or digging in the garden, Jo spends her time planning ever-more daunting family trips!